nag9s/Flume-Notes/practicals.md

 In the flume directory, create a directory named events.

-Check the box to the left of the events directory, then click the Permissions setting.
+Check the box to the left of the events directory, then click the Permissions setting. ( do the same for flume directory as well)

 Enable Write access for Group and Other users.